 As part of our pep+ (PepsiCo Positive) ambition, our aim is to reduce added sugars across our beverage portfolio and offer more Positive Choices for consumers.
 The approach we take varies from market-to-market and brand-to-brand, reflecting differences in consumer expectations and regulatory requirements.
 We therefore tailor our strategy to meet the needs of local markets and consumers.

-We have set a goal to achieve 100 Calories or fewer from added sugars per 12 fluid ounce serving in at least 67% of our beverage portfolio by sales volume by 2025.
+We have set a goal to achieve 100 Calories or fewer from added sugars per 12 fluid ounce serving in at least 67% of our beverage portfolio by volume by 2025.
 Our goal is designed to shift a significant portion of our beverage portfolio towards lower added sugars levels that will help consumers to follow dietary recommendations.
 We are doing this by expanding our portfolio of zero- and lower-sugar beverages across the world.

 Our two-pronged strategy to accomplish this is based on reformulating our existing beverages to reduce added sugars and innovating to develop new products that are significantly lower added sugars.
+Since 2016, a cross-functional team, including Research and Development, Marketing, and Commercialization, has worked together to manage our progress towards our added sugars goal.

 We have also formed an agreement with Partnership for a Healthier America (PHA), an organization that works with the private sector to help improve the health of youth in the United States by addressing childhood obesity, to conduct an independent review of our progress against our added sugars goal.

 The first year of this review was conducted in relation to 2016 data.
-Most recently, this review looked at then-current 2020 SKU level data of products in our Top 26 global markets and confirmed the accuracy of our calculations and the reliability of the methodology.
+Most recently, this review looked at 2022 SKU level data of products in our Top 26 global markets and confirmed the accuracy of our calculations and the reliability of the methodology.
 We plan to continue to partner to execute independent reviews of our data analysis and reporting in order to drive transparency around this important goal.

 As we continue to pursue our added sugars reduction goal, we expect to focus on the following priorities to further transform our portfolio: